Meetings of the Executive

 - Councillor Akbar

 Executive functions can be delegated to individual members of the Executive or chief officers.
 Chief officers may make key decisions and where they do, they are subject to similar rules which apply to key decisions made by the Executive.
-These require that all future key decisions should be included in a document known as Forward Plan.
-This sets out what the decision is about, when it will be made, what background documents are available, how the public may make representations, who has been consulted and other considerations.
-The plan covers a four month period and an updated version will be published each month as part of a rolling programme.
-Key decisions not in the Forward Plan cannot be taken unless strict criteria justifying the need for urgency have been met.
+These require that all future key decisions should published in a register at least 28 days before they are made.
+The register sets out what the decision is about, when it will be made, what background documents are available, how the public may make representations, who has been consulted and other considerations.
+An updated version of the register will be published each month as part of a rolling programme.
+Key decisions not published in advance in this way can only be taken according to strict criteria justifying the need for urgency.

 Once a key decision has been taken it will be published.
 At this point (again subject to strict criteria relating to urgency) it becomes subject to call-in to one of the council's overview and scrutiny committees.
 The call-in procedures apply to all Executive decisions, key decisions by chief officers and decisions by the council's Personnel and Art Galleries Committees.

-If a decision is called in it would be put on the agenda of the next relevant overview and scrutiny committees.
+If a decision is called in it would be put on the agenda of the next relevant scrutiny committee.